pinguin999/ALPACA/lua-docs/docs/asset_pipeline.md

     "gamepad_speed_multiplier": 11.0,               # Gamepad movement speed multiplier
-    "inventory_default_skin": "default",            # AddToInventory sets this skin on objects "player_default_skin": "default",               # The skin the player starts with "player_side_skin": "default",                  # Skin to use when the player moves to the side "player_front_skin": "default",                 # Skin to use when the player moves down "player_up_skin": "default",                    # Skin to use when the player moves up "player_walk_animation": "walk",                # Animation to play when the player is walking "player_beam_animation": "aim",                 # Animation to play after a double click "player_idle_animation": "idle",                # Animation to play when the player is idle
+    "inventory_default_skin": "default",            # AddToInventory sets this skin on objects "player_default_skin": "default",               # The skin the player starts with "player_walk_animation": "walk",                # Animation to play when the player is walking "player_beam_animation": "aim",                 # Animation to play after a double click "player_idle_animation": "idle",                # Animation to play when the player is idle